• Skip to primary navigation

 Plus, if you're a boutique Poshmark seller or multi-quantity reseller, you can rinse and repeat the same pricing for a singular product to decrease time spent planning and listing.

-So let's say you find a new item or a new brand while shopping at the thrift store.
-You look online and see items within the brand retail from $300-$500.
+So let me start off with an example.
+Picture this: you find a new brand while shopping at the thrift store.
+You look online and see similar items within the brand retail from $300-$500.

 After that, you go home, take some pictures, and list the item for $150.
-Time passes, and for some reason, the item is just not selling.
+Time passes, you're sending out offers, and for some reason, the item is just not selling.

 While a $150 item that retails for over two times that price may seem like a good deal, there's always more to the story.